theleveragedguess/algorist/part_1/chapter_7/README.md

 ## Heuristic Search Methods

 Heuristic methods provide an alternate way to approach difficult combinatorial optimization problems.
 Backtracking gave us a method to ﬁnd the best of all possible solutions, as scored by a given objective function.
 However, any algorithm searching all configurations is doomed to be impossible on large instances.
-In particular, we will look at three different heuristic search methods: random sampling,gradient-descent search,and simulated annealing.
+In particular, we will look at three different heuristic search methods: random sampling, gradient-descent search, and simulated annealing.
 All three methods have two common components:
 * _Solution space representation_ – This is a complete yet concise description of the set of possible solutions for the problem.
 * _Cost function_ – Search methods need a cost or evaluation function to access the quality of each element of the solution space.